 Although Minnesota has a well-earned reputation for excellence in education, substantial disparities persist in educational outcomes and school financing (Figure 1).
-Children and adults who live in poverty or in under-resourced areas often experience disparities in access to quality schools, safe, multi-modal transportation options,

-FIGURE 1: Minnesota 4-year high school graduation rates, by race/ethnicity and socioeconomic status healthy food, quality health care, and safe, inviting places to play.
+Children and adults who live in poverty or in under-resourced areas often experience disparities in access to quality schools, safe, multi-modal transportation options, healthy food, quality health care, and safe, inviting places to play.
 Certain subpopulations may feel the effects of decisions about school siting and construction more so than others - including communities of color, lowerincome households, the disabled, individuals with preexisting health conditions, rural residents, or any other